a-pick/VerletSolver/README.md

 # Technologies Used

-- C#: The project is developed using the C# programming language using Visual Studio 2022 Community.
+- C#: The project is developed using the C# programming language with Visual Studio 2022 Community.
 - Raylib: The Raylib library is utilized for graphics and window management.

 # License